isomerpages/pmo-carbonmarketcoop/_implementation-agreements/Ghana/Processes.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>The Project Participant submits the completed <u>ITMO Issuance Application form</u> to
-Singapore and Ghana’s Joint Committee.</p>
+the Joint Committee.</p>
 <p></p>
-<p>The Joint Committee sends the application to Singapore and Ghana separately
+<p>If the ITMO Issuance Application Form is accepted by both countries, the
-to determine if the ITMO issuance meets their national requirements.
-The Joint Committee will inform the project participant of the outcome after assessment.</p>
+Joint Committee will forward to the project applicant the <u>Letter of Positive Examination</u> issued by Ghana.</p>
 <p></p>
-<p>If the ITMOs are authorised for issuance, Ghana will issue a <u>Letter of Positive Examination</u> and
-list the ITMOs in its national registry.
-Corresponding adjustments will also be made, in accordance with Article 6 of the Paris Agreement.</p>
-<p></p>
-<p>If the ITMOs are not authorised for issuance, the applicant will be advised
+<p>If the proposed ITMO issuance is not authorised, the project applicant
-on how to revise their ITMO issuance application (if relevant).</p>
+will be informed, along with any reasons for the non-acceptance (if relevant).</p>
 <p></p>
 <table style="minWidth: 50px">
 <colgroup>